billpg/HashBack/README.md

 In due course I plan to deploy a publicly accessible test API which you could use as the other side of the exchange.
 It'd perform both the role of an authenticating server by downloading your hashes and validating them, as well as perform the role of a client requesting authentication from you and publishing a verification hash for you to download.
 (And yes, you could point both APIs at each other, just for laughs.)

 Ultimately, I hope to publish this as an RFC and establish it as a public standard.

+My thanks to Danny Wilson for his feedback and for developing his own service that performs this authentication.
+Multiple independent implementations are good for establishing a new standard.

+Thank you to my wife for her love and support while I developed this idea.
+I couldn't have done this without you.

 Regards, Bill. <div><a href="https://billpg.com/"><img src="https://billpg.com/wp-content/uploads/2021/03/BillAndRobotAtFargo-e1616435505905-150x150.jpg" alt="billpg.com" align="right" border="0" style="border-radius: 25px; box-shadow: 5px 5px 5px grey;" /></a></div>